 - 6.1 Internal Audit will remain free from interference by any element in the Council, including matters of audit selection, scope, procedures, frequency, timing, or report content to permit maintenance of a necessary independent and objective approach to its work. - 6.2 Internal auditors will have no direct operational responsibility or authority over any of the activities audited.
 Accordingly, they will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgment.
-Internal Audit may, however, review systems under development and advise on appropriate controls without prejudicing its right to subsequently audit such systems. - 6.3 The Chief Internal Auditor will confirm to the Audit and Governance Committee, at least annually, the organisational independence of the Internal Audit activity.
+Internal Audit may, however, review systems under development and advise on appropriate controls without prejudicing its right to subsequently audit such systems. - 6.3 Where the Chief Internal Auditor has or is expected to have roles and/or responsibilities that fall outside of internal auditing, safeguards will be established to limit impairments to independence or objectively.
+For example, the Chief Internal Auditor may be asked to take on responsibility for compliance or risk management activities.
+These roles could impair, or appear to impair, the organisational independence of the Internal Audit function.
+Safeguards would include oversight by the Audit and Governance Committee, periodic evaluation of reporting lines and responsibilities and developing alternative processes to obtain assurance related to the areas of additional responsibility.